Essex County Court Records

 Domestic Violence Prevention Orders (209A)

 Protective orders under M.G.L. c.
 209A can be obtained through the Probate and Family Court, District Courts, Superior Court, or Boston Municipal Court.
-Information about active restraining orders is maintained in a statewide database, and portions of these records may be restricted from public access to protect victim safety.
+Information about active restraining orders is kept in a statewide database, and portions of these records may be restricted from public access to protect victim safety.

 Adoption Records

 Adoption records in Massachusetts are sealed under M.G.L. c.
-210, § 5C.
+210, §5C.
 Access requires a court order or participation in a mutual consent voluntary adoption registry.
 Adult adoptees may petition the Probate and Family Court for access to their records.

 Marriage and Birth Records

-Family court forms, including the Complaint for Divorce (CJ-D 101A), Joint Petition for Divorce, Affidavit of Indigency, and Financial Statements, are available through the Massachusetts court system website.
+Family court forms — including the Complaint for Divorce (CJ-D 101A), Joint Petition for Divorce, Affidavit of Indigency, and Financial Statements — are available through the Massachusetts court system website.

 Essex County Probate Court Records